-The Ultimate Checklist of Toiletries Items for Men and Women
+The Ultimate Checklist of Toiletries Items for Men and Women in 2020

 If you are a Onebagger, then you must have already realized that you cannot take all of your toiletry items with you as space is premium.
 Instead just take the bare minimum.
 Even the airport security is now strict than before in term of what they allow on a flight.

 Travel size toiletries are liquids(shampoo, lotions) and gels(toothpaste, lip balm) that are in 3.4-ounce containers or smaller.
 Additionally, all your bottles of liquids and gels must fit in a single 1-quart plastic bag.
 In order to achieve this, buy items in special travel size or buy some travel size containers and transfer liquids and gels items.